- Next: 10 May 2021 (5 x Monday nights)

 * Formatting radio sketches and an introduction to the industry.

 At the end of each session the homework task will be to write, and optionally to record too, a sketch where you work with the comedic techniques we have explored in the session.
 There will be a number of options as to the subject/angle of the sketch to get you started – and you are always welcome to go in a different direction if you are inspired to.
+Work will be shared on a Trello board where a lively discussion unfolds between sessions and where you'll find course notes and recordings of the sessions.

 Dates and booking